onja-org/music-of-madagascar/r/rasoa-kininike.md

 ![Rasoa Kininike](rasoa-kininike.JPG)

-This artist is born in 1978 and she was died in 2014 by bus accident.
+This artist was born in 1978 and died in 2014 by bus accident.
 She is from Tongobory-Toliara.She is Lico Kininike's mother.

 **Genre:** Tsapiky